 Everyone’s quiet and a hush has fallen over the palace enshrined in fog,

 but the brave Prince is quite excited as he says goodbye to his dog.

 Mounting his horse, the Prince bids his parents farewell with warmest words,

-just as thunder and lightning get ready to dominate the sky as lords.
+just as thunder and lightning come to dominate the sky as warrior lords.